Your bookkeeping system is more than just the physical ledger or accounting software program you use. It encompasses the method you setup and use to …

 -- Albert Einstein --

 The best advice always is to keep it as simple as possible.
-Remember the success or failure of your business could come down to these two choices - (1) How you decided to keep your company’s books; and (2) how skilled you were at keeping the books.
+Lisa Kleinholz said it best back in 1991 ... remember the success or failure of your business could come down to these two choices

-Instructions on the practical side of setting up your small business accounting system processess and procedures.
+Following are executive summaries of the chats I've put together that provide instructions on the practical side of setting up your small business accounting system processes and procedures.

 When deciding on your small business accounting system ... how do you decide what method is best for you and your business?